apache/axis-axis2-java-core/modules/samples/jaxws-addressbook/README.txt

-Axis2 JAX-WS start-from-java (also known as bottoms-up) sample.
+Axis2 JAX-WS sample that uses JAXB artifacts created from a simple schema.

    1. Given a simple schema, generate the JAXB artifacts using xjc.
    2. With the generated JAXB beans in hand, write the service implementation